On the periodic orbits of C0-typical impulsive semiflows

 The denseness of periodic orbits in the non-wandering set, often known as general density theorem, was obtained first by Pugh for $C^1$-generic diffeomorphisms \cite{Pu}, prior to the attempts to address this problem for $C^0$-generic homeomorphisms \cite{Akin3,CMN,H,PPSS}.
-In case of homeomorphisms, the notion of permanent periodic point replaces hyperbolicity as the key ingredient to deduce a $C^0$-generic lower semicontinuity of the closure of the space of periodic orbits.
-In case of impulsive semiflows, the results on the abundance of periodic orbits under $C^0$-perturbations are of substantial different nature whenever one considers either the vector fields or the impulses.
-This is due to the fact that perturbations on the vector fields have a global impact while perturbations of impulses affect only the impulsive region, and will not affect non-wandering poits that do not meet the impulsive region (compare the statements of Theorems~\ref{thmA} and ~\ref{thmA-flows} and see the examples in Subsection~\ref{sec:examples}).
+In the case of homeomorphisms, the notion of permanent periodic point replaces hyperbolicity as the key ingredient to deduce a $C^0$-generic lower semicontinuity of the closure of the space of periodic orbits.
+In the case of impulsive semiflows, the results on the abundance of periodic orbits under $C^0$-perturbations are of substantially different nature whenever one considers either the {flows} or the impulses.
+This is due to the fact that perturbations on {flows} have a global impact while perturbations of impulses affect only the impulsive region, and will not affect non-wandering points that do not meet the impulsive region (compare the statements of Theorems~\ref{thmA} and ~\ref{thmA-flows} and see the examples in Subsection~\ref{sec:examples}).